AlxndrHQ/CSC151Labs/README.md

 - [Completed] d.
 Ask the user the location of an element that they want to delete next (note that the user will only enter integer value, positive, and within the subscript index).
 If they enter a negative value or outside of the array that have value (different than the length of array), then you will have to ask them to re-enter.
 Their first element is 1, not zero like in the program.
 - [Completed] e.
 Once you get a location of element that the user want to delete (that within a range), then you will (i) print the value of that element, (b) delete that element, and (c) print the XXXX_UnfilledArray array after deletion as well as stating how many elements in the array that are filled (not the actual size).

-## sortNsearch.java
+## sortAndSearch.java

-[TODO] This class, you will take the source codes that we discussed about sorting and searching (from your textbook).
+[Completed] This class, you will take the source codes that we discussed about sorting and searching (from your textbook).
 Make sure that they are static methods so you can call them directly from your driver.

 - IntSequentialSearch : this is a sequential search method with 2 parameters (integer array and integer value for search) and then will return the position where the first occurrence is found or -1 when it is not found.
 - IntBinarySearch_XXXX : this is a binary search method with 2 parameters (sorted integer array and integer value for search) and then will return the position where the first occurrence is found or -1 when it is not found.